 A taxi ride from the station will take you to the museums that dot the city; Little railroaders will love the Baltimore and Ohio Railroad Museum.
 Young scientists will enjoy other Baltimore family attractions such as the Maryland Science Center, and everyone will enjoy the Port Discovery Children Museum, just a short walk from the fabulous National Aquarium.
 And that’s just a few of the many museums in Baltimore bound to keep all family members busy for a one-day or overnight excursion.

-MARC offers less frequent service than Amtrak, but is less expensive and worth checking out, especially if commuter trains do not exist where you live.
+MARC offers less frequent service than Amtrak.
+However, it is less expensive and worth checking out, especially if commuter trains do not exist where you live.
 MARC is a much different experience than an Amtrak train.

 Washington DC > Delaware and beyond Eastern Train Trips

 Ride the high-speed Amtrak Acela train for the most comfortable ride.
 If you want to travel a little further, another Acela splurge provides remarkable views of Chesapeake Bay on the 75- minute ride to Wilmington, Delaware.